PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - Chunk World + JobSystem/Lecture/english.md

 }
 ```

 The constructor takes in a Material and a position (Vector3) to place the chunk at.
-Then we instantiate a gameObject and add a meshFilter and meshRenderer to it, then set up the member variable references to the meshFilter and meshRenderer, and set the meshFilters mesh reference to our `m_mesh` member variable.
+We then instantiate a gameObject and set the `gameObject` refernce to it.
+Then we add a meshFilter and meshRenderer to the gameObject, then set up the member variable references to the meshFilter and meshRenderer.

 Now we will create a function to schedule the Job for drawing the chunk's mesh.
 This uses the same Job created in last weeks lecture.